 Students will take four courses while in Vietnam.

 Vietnamese History and Culture (1 credit)

 In this course, students learn about Vietnamese history, aspects of Vietnamese culture, and current social, environmental, and political issues.
-Students write papers based on presentations provided by Vietnam National University (VNU) faculty as well as practitioners and specialists from a variety of fields, and excursions organized by the Resident Director.
+Students write papers based on presentations provided by local university faculty as well as practitioners and specialists from a variety of fields, and excursions organized by the our Faculty Director and CET Academic Programs, our on-site institutional partner.
 A translator is provided when necessary.

 Vietnamese Language (1 credit)

 Students will begin intensive instruction upon their arrival in Ho Chi Minh City and continue under the direction of faculty from VLS while in Hanoi.
 This course is designed to enhance the student's ability to understand, speak, read, and write Vietnamese and follows an interactive and communication-oriented approach.

 Fall 2015 Director's Seminar - Vietnam: Then and Now (1 credit)

 In this course students will examine Vietnam and its people through the lens of war, migration, and return.
 We will read literature about the Vietnam War by American and Vietnamese authors, about experiences in the U.S by Vietnamese exiles and refugees, and about return trips to Vietnam by Vi?t Ki?u (e.g. overseas Vietnamese).
 These readings, along with selected films, will provide insight into the impact that the Vietnamese/American War and its aftermath have had on the country and on the Vietnamese people.
 Students will be asked to explore how Vietnam has changed in the decades since the war, comparing the images of Vietnam that are presented in the literary texts and films with the "real Vietnam" that surrounds them.

 Internship/Independent Research project (1 credit)